Spa Valley Railway » Family Events

 Southern Railway U Class 31806 – Courtesy of the Swanage Railway & JMB Locomotive Services

-31806 is the only survivor of the U-class locomotives that were built initially as K-class 2-6-4ts.
+31806 is the only survivor of the U-class locomotives, which were initially built as K-class 2-6-4Ts.
 It was originally built at Brighton as A806 "River Torridge" in 1926, but following the accident at Sevenoaks, it was rebuilt as a U-class 2-6-0 at Brighton in 1928.

 After entering traffic at Guildford, it soon moved to Nine Elms early in 1929.
 It remained at Nine Elms until the late 1930s, when it moved to Basingstoke and then Guildford by the beginning of 1945.
 After withdrawal from service in January 1964, having covered 970,103 miles, it was stored at Fratton before going to the scrapyard at Barry Island in June 1964.